Cracking the Halloumi Code: Why This Cheese is the Saltiest of Them All

 Halloumi is a particularly salty cheese because it is preserved in brine.

-This salt solution not only sits on the surface but penetrates into the cheese.
+This salt solution not only sits on the surface but penetrates the cheese.

 This makes it challenging to remove all salt from halloumi.